typicode/husky/README.md

 ### Yarn

-For Yarn, you currently need to pass `--force` to be sure that hooks are going to be installed (`yarn add husky --dev --force`).
+For Yarn, you currently need to pass `--force` to be sure that hooks are going to be installed (`yarn add husky@beta --dev --force`).
 You can also manually install hooks using `node node_modules/husky/bin/install`.

 </details>